When Was the Last Time Your Business Had an Information Security Review?

 - Well-operated and demonstrably so

-An audit will normally be conducted by observation, inspection and interview.
+A security audit will normally be conducted by observation, inspection and interview.
 In some cases, system or software testing will be conducted to augment the auditor’s work.
 Tools to interrogate logs and other records may be required.

-The elements of an audit are:
+The elements of a security audit are:

 - Agree the scope and objectives of the audit